 Court Reporting: Bad Grammar/Good Punctuation

-The scopist/proofreader/teacher/student price reflects an almost 15 percent discount off the reporter price.
+The scopist/proofreader/teacher/student price reflects a 10 percent discount off the reporter price.

 Court Reporting: Bad Grammar/Good Punctuation is the story of punctuation.
 Read in its entirety along with the exercises that parallel it in the Workbook, this is an advanced course in punctuation for the court reporter, the court reporting instructor, the court reporting student, or anyone who wants to truly understand punctuation.

 It is the definitive text on the rules for punctuation; a discussion/explanation of the rules; and the thing that sets it apart from other texts on punctuation is that it includes those special things we need to know about applying the rules to the court reporting transcript.